rcamacho89/terraform-workshop/README.md

-# This is a basic workshop Terraform
+# This is a basic Terraform Workshop

 It will give you some examples of how to use Terraform in a basic way.